 Phone Number: 828-681-5300

 As mentioned above, Sierra Nevada is conveniently located next to the Asheville airport.
 We tend to stop here before boarding a flight or right when we get back.

 If family is flying into town and hungry for lunch, we head over here, too.

 We have yet to take a tour, but we love their taproom menu and dropping in for some beer.
 Order duck fries and try one of Sierra Nevada’s famous brews.

-To me, Sierra Nevada’s beer is hoppy.
+To us, Sierra Nevada’s beer is hoppy.
 Sierra Nevada Brewing has a shop and rather impressive grounds.

 Sierra Nevada is located in Mills River, NC.
 While you are out that way, don’t miss these Incredible Mills River Breweries.

 New Belgium Brewing Asheville